ACBRrobotics/RPLIDAR_A1_open3d/README.md

 # RPLIDAR_A1_open3d
-A simple Python script integrating the RPLIDAR A1 LiDAR with the open3d point cloud library.
+A simple Python script integrating the RPLIDAR A1 LiDAR with the popular open3d point cloud library.
 The live LiDAR data is read and visualized in an open3d window.
 The point cloud data is then analyzed to find the point in the point cloud nearest to the lidar, and its angle and distance from the LiDAR are measured.

 This script has been tested in both Linux and Windows environments.